IsaacScript/isaacscript/docs/directory-structure.md

 1. Name the secret `DISCORD_WEBHOOK`.
 1. Paste in the URL from earlier as the "Value".
 1. Click on "Add secret".
+1. Uncomment the Discord-related code in the "project/.github/ci.yml" file.

 <br />